Top 10 productivity apps for freelancers

 Available on web, iOS or Android - Free with monthly plans available if needed

 There are lots of jobs where you might need to track your hours for a client and make sure that you’re on target and Toggl let’s you do exactly that.
 It keeps up with your tasks while measuring how long things take.
 It even has a mobile app that lets you track while you’re out and about.
 Not only that but it even follows the pomodorro technique and reminds you to take a 5 minute break every 25 minutes.
 Now, time to put the kettle on.

 Available on web, iOS or Android - Free for core tools with business plans available

 Spelling and grammar not your strong point?
 Well this handy little tool has got your back.
 Grammarly can work instead Microsoft Word, any web app and even in mobile with a custom keyboard.
 It might not be totally perfect with industry terms (watch out for acronyms in particular) but it’s a brilliant way to avoid those simple mistakes.
 Pobody’s nerfect after all!

 Available on Safari extension, iOS or Android - App £1.99

 Distraction and avoiding work doesn’t just happen on your laptop.
 It happens on your phone too (gets bored of big internet on laptop so looks at what’s happening on the smaller phone internet).
 The Forest app helps you to avoid that pesky smaller internet by encouraging you to grow a virtual forest.
 You set a time and your lovely little virtual forest will grow as long as you don’t play with your phone!
 The better you do the more trees you get, which in turn earns you virtual currency which is used to buy REAL TREES!
 So not only do you get to help the environment, focus better and get some work done, you even loosen your ties to your phone a bit.
 Can’t say fairer than that.

-Available on web and iOS - Android coming soon!
+Available on iOS - Android coming soon!